-Our 2017 Spring Break was a camping trip to the Land Between the Lakes.
+For Spring Break we took a camping trip to the Land Between the Lakes.
 LBL (Land Between the Lakes) is a 170,000-acre national recreation area in Kentucky and Tennessee.

 Land Between the Lakes is a free access recreation area that includes 300 miles of undeveloped shoreline, 261 miles of hiking trails, 70 miles of bike trails, off-road vehicle area, equestrian trails, picnic areas, and numerous animal and plant species.

 The Golden Pond Planetarium and Observatory is located at the main visitor center.
 There is a different show on the hour from 10 am to 4 pm.
-Admission is $5 for adults and $3 for children.
-Right now they are ramping up to the Total Solar Eclipse that will be occurring on August 21, 2017.
+Admission is $7 for adults and $4.50 for children.

-We really enjoyed walking around in the backyard of this attraction.
+We really enjoyed walking around the backyard of this attraction.
 Our favorite animal was the bobcat.
 We relaxed in the garden and watched a nice variety of birds coming to the feeders.
 There are daily programs and naturalists on hand to answer questions.
-Admission is $5 for adults and $3 for children.
+Admission is $7 for adults and $5 for children.

-We recommend the Land Between the Lakes!
+You should visit the Land Between the Lakes!